8 Crucial Steps Of Cutting Trees

 Step 6: Perform Strategic Cuts

-Some key tree cutting practices include:
+Some key pruning practices include:

 - Cutting just outside the branch collar to avoid harming the main trunk